Unfolded Seiberg-Witten Floer spectra, II: Relative invariants and the gluing theorem: Summary of constructions and proofs

 Recall from \cite[Definition 3.1]{KLS1} that a Seiberg-Witten trajectory is called ``finite type'' if it is contained in a bounded region of $Coul(Y)$ in the $L^{2}_{k}$-norm.
 The boundedness result for 3-manifolds \cite[Theorem~3.2]{KLS1} states that all finite-type Seiberg-Witten trajectories are contained in $Str(R) $ for $R$ sufficiently large.

 The basic idea of unfolded construction is to consider increasing sequences of bounded regions in the Coulomb slice.
-To do this, we choose a a basis for $H^{1}(Y;\mathbb{R})$ and use it to identify $i\Omega^{h}(Y)$, the space of imaginary valued harmonic $1$-froms, with $\mathbb{R}^{b_{1}(Y)}$.
+To do this, we choose a basis for $H^{1}(Y;\mathbb{R})$ and use it to identify $i\Omega^{h}(Y)$, the space of imaginary valued harmonic $1$-forms, with $\mathbb{R}^{b_{1}(Y)}$.
 Under this isomorphism, we let

 be the $L^{2}$-orthogonal projection.
 Let $\bar{g}:\mathbb{R}\rightarrow \mathbb{R}$ be a certain ``step function'' with small derivative (see \cite[Figure 1]{KLS1}).
 We consider the function